-In F# 2.0, the following limitations apply to quoted expressions:
+As of F# 3.1, the following limitations apply to quoted expressions:

 - Quotations may not use object expressions. - Quotations may not define expression-bound functions that are themselves inferred to be generic.
 Instead, expression-bound functions should either include type annotations to refer to a specific type or should be written by using module-bound functions or class-bound members.